-- h) Management Systems: Coordinates the development and maintenance of pavement, congestion, safety, bridge, wall, unstable slope management systems and programs relative to HFL projects. - i) Engineering Documentation and Guidance: Coordinates the development of HFL-centric engineering documents, procedures, and standards with other FHWA offices, HFL division offices, and partners. - j) Right-of-Way (ROW), Utilities, and Environment: Provides program guidance and management of policies and procedures relative to HFL projects for assuring implementation of: (a) environmental, historic, and water resources related laws and regulations, and (b) ROW, utilities, and uniform relocation assistance related laws and regulations. - k) Design Policies and Procedures: Oversees and contributes to the development and maintenance of policies, procedures, and standards in coordination with HFL division offices and FHWA program offices. - Standard Construction Specifications: Oversees and contributes to the development and maintenance of standard specifications for the construction of roads and bridges on HFL projects and for use by other agencies, industry, and foreign countries.
-Coordinates specifications with HCFA, HFL division offices, and FHWA program offices. - m) Construction Policies and Procedures: Oversees and contributes to the development and maintenance of construction engineering policies, procedures, standards, and guides for use on HFL projects and for use by other Federal Agencies.
-Coordinates specifications with HCFA, HFL division offices, and FHWA program offices. - n) Materials Sampling and Testing: Oversees and contributes to the development and maintenance of policies, procedures and guides for design, sampling, and testing for quality control and acceptance of construction materials. - o) Federal Agency Collaboration: Collaborates with other Federal Agencies in the formulation of implementation guidance, goals, and standards for HFL-funded projects.
-Continuously strengthen partner relationships to support both program and project delivery roles by HFL and its division offices.
+- k) Standard Construction Specifications: Oversees and contributes to the development and maintenance of standard specifications for the construction of roads and bridges on Federal lands highway projects and for use by other agencies, industry, and foreign countries.
+Coordinates specifications with HCFA, HFL division offices, and FHWA program offices. - Construction Policies and Procedures: Oversees and contributes to the development and maintenance of construction engineering policies, procedures, standards, and guides for use on Federal lands highway projects and for use by other Federal Agencies.
+Coordinates specifications with HCFA, HFL division offices, and FHWA program offices. - m) Materials Sampling and Testing: Oversees and contributes to the development and maintenance of policies, procedures and guides for design, sampling, and testing for quality control and acceptance of construction materials. - n) Technical Assistance: Coordinates and provides technical assistance to Federal Agencies and other stakeholders. - o) Federal Agency Collaboration: Collaborates with other Federal Agencies in the formulation of implementation guidance, goals, and standards for Federal lands highway-funded projects.
+Continuously strengthen partner relationships to support both program and project delivery roles by HFL.